 FREE Standby Power Controller

 While measures have been taken to combat standby energy, current concerns are about the projected rise in the number of “smart devices” in the average home.
-Nowadays, the “Internet of Things” can mean voice activated lamps, curtains, cameras and other security devices.
-Since these type of devices are expected to become more popular, standby energy can still be an issue.
+Nowadays, the “Internet of Things” can mean voice-activated lamps, curtains, cameras and other security devices.
+Since these types of devices are expected to become more popular, standby energy can still be an issue.

-Using state of the art design and technology, Emerald Planet energy saving powerboards all incorporate 6 plug outputs, and surge and overlaod protection.
+Using state of the art design and technology, Emerald Planet energy-saving powerboards all incorporate 6 plug outputs, and surge and overload protection.

 Emerald Planet Standby Power Controller

 - 1 x Master socket – 4 x Slave sockets

 Find out more about Emerald Planet and its products by visiting their website.

 Tips on using SPCs

 Devices like SPCs have been around for almost a decade.
 So there’s been ample time for user feedback.
 Like many electronic devices, being fully aware of what SPCs do and how they work can go a long way to ensuring their smooth utilisation.
 This may require a little perspective, and at times a little patience.